SagePayments/-Archived-PaymentsJS/README.md

 var authKey = Base64(hmac);
 ```

-Samples in specific server-side languages are available in their respective repositories, including this one.
+Samples in specific server-side languages are available in the samples folder of this repository.

 #### <a name="respHash"></a>Response Hash